 Take professional development courses

-Taking professional development courses where you earn credits or certifications are another way to freshen up your skills.
+Taking professional development courses where you earn credits or certifications is another way to freshen up your skills.
 If you prefer the structure of a traditional classroom setting, then enrolling in short courses, or even immersive courses offered by training institutes and universities is a good idea.

 If you like the convenience and flexibility of online training courses, check out MOOCs (Massive Open Online Courses) available on these platforms: Coursera, edX, Udacity, Lynda.com, Pluralsight, Udemy, Skillshare.
 Following them on social media can keep you updated on their occasional promos of free access to premium courses.